MASQ-Project/ClusterTool/USAGE.md

 `inspect` is a SelectCommand that retrieves the current state of the Neighborhood of the instance(s) specified, and opens a visual graph of the Neighborhood in an image viewer.
-It detects how many changes have happened in the Neighborhood by inspecting the `SubstratumNode.log` file of the instance, and prompts you for which version you would like to see (until a blank line is entered).
+It detects how many changes have happened in the Neighborhood by inspecting the `MASQNode.log` file of the instance, and prompts you for which version you would like to see (until a blank line is entered).

 ### inbound